Mowie/Mowie-Docker-Image/README.md

 * `/var/session` to store session data across multiple containers

 **You will (currently) need to re-copy apps into your apps-volume before running the installer due to docker's nature of overlaying data inside the container**
+You can download the apps from [here](https://github.com/Mowie/Mowie/releases).

 # License

-Code copyright by 2017 Mowie and contributors.
+Code copyright by 2017-2018 Mowie and contributors.
 Code released under GPLv3.